 The AgFirst Capitalization Plan (the "Plan") approved by the Bank's Board of Directors establishes guidelines to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
 The Bank's capital objectives are considered adequate to support inherent risk.
-Other than the changes to the stock equalization computation discussed below, there were no other significant changes to the Plan during 2020.
+There were no significant changes to the Plan during 2021.

-Total shareholders' equity at December 31, 2020 was \$2.478 billion, compared to \$2.331 billion and \$2.224 billion at December 31, 2019, and 2018, respectively.
-The increase in 2020 of \$147.0 million primarily resulted from an increase in retained earnings from net income of \$417.7 million and from an increase in unrealized gains on investments of \$138.2 million, partially offset by cash patronage declared of \$390.4 million and \$16.9 million of net capital stock retired.
-The increase in 2019 of \$107.1 million primarily resulted from an increase in retained earnings from net income of \$271.7 million and from a decrease in unrealized losses on investments of \$101.8 million, partially offset by cash patronage declared of \$266.9 million.
+Total shareholders' equity at December 31, 2021 was \$2.303 billion, compared to \$2.478 billion and \$2.331 billion at December 31, 2020, and 2019, respectively.
+The decrease in 2021 of \$175.1 million primarily resulted from cash patronage declared of \$463.6 million, a decrease in unrealized gains on investments of \$168.5 million due to an increase in interest rates which decreased the fair value of existing available-for-sale fixed-rate investment securities, \$16.7 million of net capital stock retired, and a net impact from repurchase of perpetual preferred stock of \$12.0 million (see below), partially offset by an increase in retained earnings from net income of \$486.0 million.
+The increase in 2020 of \$147.0 million primarily resulted from an increase in retained earnings from net income of \$486.0 million and from an increase in unrealized gains on investments of \$138.2 million, partially offset by cash patronage declared of \$390.4 million and \$16.9 million of net capital stock retired.

-The Bank's patronage declared in 2020, 2019, and 2018 was based on paying Associations and OFIs a dividend equal to 75 basis points relative to their average Direct Note balance, paying Associations and OFIs a dividend equal to 75 basis points relative to their patronage-based Capital Markets participations, and paying a dividend to participants in Association capitalized participation pools in an amount equal to 100 percent of each Association's respective pool's net income.
-Also, favorable earnings, strong credit quality and modest balance sheet growth in recent years have resulted in stronger than historical Bank capital levels.
-After considering current capital levels and projected capital needs, during 2020, 2019, and 2018, the Bank's Board of Directors declared additional patronage totaling \$218.0 million, \$104.0 million and \$142.0 million, respectively.
+During 2021, the Bank repurchased, through privately negotiated transactions, and subsequently cancelled, Class B Perpetual Non-Cumulative Fixed-to-Floating Rate Subordinated Preferred Stock with par value totaling \$16.8 million.
+The repurchase transactions resulted in an average discounted price of 71.40 percent of par value.
+The net effect of the repurchases on shareholders' equity was to reduce perpetual preferred stock outstanding by \$16.8 million and to increase additional paid-in capital by \$4.8 million.
+The Bank's patronage declared in 2021, 2020, and 2019 was based on paying Associations and OFIs a dividend equal to 75 basis points relative to their average Direct Note balance and paying a dividend to participants in Association capitalized participation pools in an amount equal to each Association's respective pool's net income.
+During 2021, the patronage related to eligible Capital Markets participations was 100 basis points, an increase of 25 basis points as compared to 2020 and 2019.
+Also, favorable earnings, strong credit quality and modest balance sheet growth in recent years have resulted in Bank capital levels that were above target levels.
+After considering current capital levels and projected capital needs, during 2021, 2020, and 2019, the Bank's Board of Directors declared additional patronage totaling \$274.0 million, \$218.0 million and \$104.0 million, respectively.
 Patronage is paid in the year following declaration, primarily in January.